Limit Multiplicity For Unitary Groups and The Stable Trace Formula: Introduction.

 \subsection{Main Theorem}

 In this article, we give upper bounds on the multiplicity growth of certain cohomological representations of unitary groups.
-Let~$E/F$ be a CM extension of number fields with~$F \neq \BQ$, and~$\fp$ a prime of~$F$ such that the cardinality $\norm(\fp)$ of the residue field is large enough, see Section \ref{Choice of Test Functions}.
-Let~$G = U(N-a,a)$ with~$a \leq N-a$ be a unitary group defined from a Hermitian form relative to~$E/F$, and let~$\Gamma(\fp^n)$ be a sequence of cocompact lattices in~$G$.
-Our main theorem concerns certain representations~$\pi_k$ of~$G$ introduced in section \ref{section on cohomology}, whose lowest degree of cohomology is These representations live in Arthur packets attached to parameters whose restriction to Arthur's $SL_2$ is $\nu(2k) \oplus \nu(1)^{N-2k}$, where $\nu(n)$ denotes the unique irreducible $n$-dimensional representation of $SL_2$.
-Stated differently, the $\pi_k$ are endoscopic transfers of products of discrete series representations with characters, on quasi-split endoscopic groups $U(2k) \times U(N-2k)$ of $G$. \begin{theorem} Let $\Gamma(\fp^n)$ be a tower of full-level cocompact lattices in $U(a,N-a)$ and let~$i<a(N-a)$.
-Let $h^i_{k}(\fp^n)$ denote the dimension of the subspace of~$H^i(\Gamma(\fp^n), \BC)$ coming from the~$(\fg,K)$-cohomology of the representation~$\pi_{k}$.
-Then \end{theorem} In particular, we show that Conjecture~\ref{conj SX} holds for the representations~$\pi_k$.
-The~$\pi_k$ are not the only cohomological representations of~$G$, but in certain degrees they contribute asymptotically all the cohomology.
-For example, the smallest nonzero degree~$i$ for which~$H^i(\Gamma(\fp^n), \BC)$ is nontrivial is~$i=a$.
-When~$N$ is odd, the representations~$\pi_{(N-1)/2}$ contribute asymptotically all the cohomology in degree~$a$, yielding the following bounds.
+The results are conditional on the endoscopic classification of representations, as discussed in \ref{sectiononconditionality}.
+Let~$E/F$ be a CM extension of number fields with~$F \neq \BQ$, and~$\cp$ a prime of~$F$ such that the cardinality $\norm(\cp)$ of the residue field is large enough, see Section \ref{Choice of Test Functions}.
+Let~$a\leq \frac{N}{2}$ and let ~$G$ be a unitary group defined from a Hermitian form of signature $((a,N-a),(N,0),...,(N,0))$ relative to~$E/F$.
+Finally, let~$\Gamma(\cp^n)$ be a sequence of principal level cocompact lattices in~$G$, defined in Section \ref{section on limit multiplicity}.
+Denote by $\nu(n)$ the unique $n$-dimensional irreducible representation of $SL_2(\BC)$.
+Our main theorem concerns cohomological representations $\pi$ of $G$ satisfying the following two conditions:

+\begin{itemize} \item[(i)] $\pi$ belongs to a cohomological Arthur packet associated to a parameter $\psi$ with $\psi \mid_{SL_2(\BC)} = \nu(2k) \oplus \nu(1)^{N-2k}$; \item[(ii)] $\pi$ does not appear in any other Arthur packet. \end{itemize} Such $\pi$ are endoscopic transfers of products of discrete series with characters, from endoscopic groups of $G$ of the form $U(2k) \times U(N-2k)$.
+They exist if $a+k\geq N/2$.
+For example, they include a family $\pi_k$ described in Section \ref{section on cohomology} and which contributes to cohomology in degrees

+We recall that $f(n) \ll g(n)$ means that for $n$ large enough, $f$ is bounded by a constant multiple of $g$.

+\begin{theorem} Assume the endoscopic classification of representations for unitary groups stated in \cite{KMSW}.
+Let $\Gamma(\cp^n)$ be a tower of principal level cocompact lattices in $G = U(a,N-a)$, such that the size $\norm(\cp)$ of the residue field is large enough.
+Let $\frac{N}{2} > k\geq \frac{N}{2}-a$, and let $\pi$ be a cohomological representation of $G$ satisfying properties (i) and (ii) above.
+Then In particular, Conjecture \ref{conj SX} holds for $\pi$. \end{theorem}

+Our method of proof leads us to believe that these bounds are sharp, in the sense that one should be able to achieve them for a suitable choice of lattices.
+Indeed, our strategy is to decompose the multiplicity count and show that the leading term comes from a smaller group for which exact asymptotics are known.
+We expect that the other terms can be made to oscillate and not contribute in the limit.
+For $G = U(2,1)$, this type of method was carried out successfully by Simon Marshall \cite{Ma14}.